smanowar/PyBer_Analysis/README.md

 ### Purpose

-The purpose of this analysis is to analyze ride-sharing data collected for January 2019 to May 2019 in Urban, Suburban, and Rural cities .
+The purpose of this analysis is to analyze ride-sharing data collected for Urban, Suburban, and Rural cities for the time period spanning January 2019 to May 2019. .

 Using Pandas and the data sets city_data.csv, and ride_data.csv we will determine: